logo

 a b c d e f g h i j k l m n o p q r s t u v w x y z

-This glossary is protected by copyright and cannot be reproduced in whole or part.
+This glossary is protected by copyright and cannot be reproduced in whole or in part.
+You are welcome to link to it.

 MACAROON or MACARON

-There are several varieties of macaroon: the original almond macaroon, the coconut macaroon and the French meringue sandwich, or macaron.
+There are several varieties of macaroon: the original almond macaroon, the coconut macaroon, and the French meringue sandwich, or macaron.
 Some people insist that “macaron” is the meringue-like French cookie sandwich and “macaroon” is the coconut variety; however, the English translation of “macaron” is “macaroon,” so the argument will have to rest.
-Some culinary historians claim that that macaroons can be traced to an Italian monastery.
+Some culinary historians claim that macaroons can be traced to an Italian monastery.
 The first macaroons were almond meringue cookies similar to today’s amaretti, with a crisp crust and a soft interior.
-They were made from egg whites and almond paste).
+They were made from egg whites and almond paste.

 Macaroons